SinaHI78/Ironcademy-Olinsin/README.md

 ## Pages

-- Home - Displays list of courses, as cards + Sign in/Sign Up/Logout if signed in / Create course button
+- Home - Displays list of courses, as cards + Sign in/Sign Up/Logout if signed in / Create course button (🦆Oliver)
 - Read Individual Courses - Displays course info + enroll in course (in case the user is not signed in he gets redirected to the sign up page)
 - Sign Up - Allows visitors to create an account/profile / Also link to sign in page for existing users